lpapailiou/neuralnetwork/README.md

     double[] in = {{1,0.5}, {0.2,0.9};                          // input set
     double[] out = {{1,0}, {0,1}};                              // expected output set
-    NeuralNetwork neuralNetwork = new NeuralNetwork(2, 4, 1, 2000);
+    NeuralNetwork neuralNetwork = new NeuralNetwork(2, 4);
-    neuralNetwork.fit(in, out);                                 // adjustment of model in 2000 iterations
+    neuralNetwork.fit(in, out, 2000);                           // adjustment of model in 2000 iterations

 #### Genetic algorithm
 Merge two instances of NeuralNetwork, where as the first instance will be returned modified.